katieloesch/hangman-react/README.md

 If the host ends up drawing the entire hangman, the players lose and the game is over.

 The object of hangman is to guess the secret word before the stick figure is hung.

+Hangman is a popular word-guessing game.
+Here are the basic rules:

+1. **Objective**: One player (the host) thinks of a word, phrase, or sentence; the other players try to guess it by suggesting letters within a certain number of guesses.

+2. **Setup**:

+   - The host writes a series of blank spaces on a surface, each representing a letter in the word or phrase.
+   - The host may also provide some initial clues, such as the category of the word or phrase.

+3. **Gameplay**:

+   - Players take turns guessing letters.
+   - If a guessed letter appears in the word, the host writes it in all its correct positions.
+   - If the guessed letter does not appear in the word, the host draws one element of a hangman’s gallows and figure on a separate part of the board.
+This often starts with the gallows, followed by the head, body, arms, and legs of the hangman figure.

+4. **Rules for Guessing**:

+   - Players typically guess one letter at a time.
+   - If a player wants to guess the whole word or phrase, they usually do so on their turn.
+However, if they are wrong, it counts as a wrong guess with the usual consequences (e.g., drawing another part of the hangman).

+5. **Winning and Losing**:

+   - The guessing players win if they guess all the letters or the entire word/phrase correctly before the hangman is completely drawn.
+   - The host wins if the hangman is completed before the players can guess the word/phrase.

+6. **Variations**:
+   - The number of incorrect guesses allowed before the hangman is completed can vary.
+   - Some variations include additional elements like a stand or a rope in the drawing.
+   - The complexity of the words or phrases can be adjusted based on the age or skill level of the players.

+Hangman can be played with just a couple of people or in larger groups, making it a versatile and popular game for various settings.

 ## <a name="deployment-link"></a> 2.
 Deployment link